-There may be swing doors and some glazed sliding patio doors for entry onto the balconies from living/dining rooms and some bedrooms.
+Glazed sliding patio doors for entry onto the balconies from living/dining rooms and some bedrooms are shown on the elevation drawings.
 The glazing areas on the doors have been counted as part of the total window glazing area.
 If exterior swing doors are to be used, they shall be insulated metal doors equipped with head, jamb and threshold weather seals.